 Mergers happen when two businesses voluntarily combine to become one legal entity.
 Typically, entities entering an agreement are approximately equal in size.
 It is sometimes known as the merger of equals.

 Companies pursue these to expand their business, increase market share, cut back operating costs, boost profitability, etc. Post-merger, the new entity issues its shares to the existing shareholders.
-The process involves transactions in cash, stock, or both.
+Thus, this process involves transactions in cash, stock, or both.
 Usually, the acquiring company can purchase stocks of the target entity in money or exchange stocks.

 Types of Merger